Essendonbury Farm has been shortlisted for the East of England RICS Awards 2019 and the RIBA East Awards 2019.

 The full planning application for the first Phase of the new town was approved by Aberdeen Council.

 The 2014 Wolfson Prize posed this question.
-In response, Brooks Murray submitted a joint entry to the competition, alongside Professor Susan Parham from the University of Hertfordshire and Anthony Downs of Gascoyne Cecil Estates, which received High Commendation.
+In response, Brooks Murray submitted a joint entry to the competition, alongside Dr. Susan Parham from the University of Hertfordshire and Anthony Downs of Gascoyne Cecil Estates, which received High Commendation.
 Architects involved from Brooks Murray’s team were Pablo Fernanadez and Gavin Murray.